wmt-web-virup/Hacktoberfest-2023/Karan Joshi/blog.md

 ## 8 Regression Testing:

 Regularly perform regression testing to ensure that new code changes do not introduce unintended side effects in existing functionality.

+## 9 Exploratory Testing:

+Combine scripted testing with exploratory testing to uncover unanticipated issues and provide a fresh perspective.

+## 10 Defect Reporting:

+Report defects with detailed information, including steps to reproduce, environment details, and severity assessments.

+## 11 Collaboration:

+Collaborate closely with developers, product owners, and other team members to address issues and improve the software's quality.

+## 12 Documentation:

+Maintain clear and up-to-date documentation for test cases, test plans, and any testing-related processes.
+## 13 Automation Selection:

+Identify opportunities for test automation, especially for repetitive and time-consuming test cases.
+Prioritize automation based on ROI.

+## 14 Continuous Learning:

+Stay updated with industry trends, new testing techniques, and tools to improve your manual QA skills.